stressadoo/stressadoo/README.md

 # Hey 👋

-I'm just a person who likes to program
+I'm just a person who likes to program.

 ### At this time:
 - I'm currently learning [Python](https://www.python.org/).